 Soldiers Memorial tells the stories of service men and women from St. Louis and their families, as well as St. Louis’ contributions to the war effort.
 The core galleries on the main floor of Soldiers Memorial feature a long-term exhibition in four sections: Pre WWI, WWI, WII, and Post WWII.
 Between 250 and 300 artifacts will be on display, ranging from the earliest artifacts in the collection from the War of 1812 all the way up to the War on Terror.
 Although these galleries will take a chronological interpretive approach, beginning with the American Revolution, the exhibition will not be telling the story of every single American war and conflict.
 It will tell the story of major US conflicts through the lens of St. Louis.
 The lower level of Soldiers Memorial has being renovated for use as an exhibition gallery, more than doubling the amount of exhibit space at Soldiers Memorial.
 This is home to the Museum’s rotating exhibitions.

 The Soldiers Memorial Military Museum is located at 1315 Chestnut Street, St. Louis, MO 63103.
 Access is free.
 Call 314-818-6780 for more information.
-(The Soldiers Memorial Military Museum Museum is scheduled to open Saturday, June 20, 2020.
-All visitors will need advanced tickets, which will be available via mohistory.org)
+(All visitors will need advanced tickets, which will be available via mohistory.org)

 The art deco monumental "Courage" statue by Walker Hancock is one of four horsemen flanking the entrances to the museum.

 The "Vision" statue by Walker Hancock, one of the Monuments Men, who recovered art treasures looted by the Nazis.